dotnet/AspNetCore.Docs/aspnetcore/grpc/httpapi.md

 ## Experimental OpenAPI support

 There is *experimental* support for generating OpenAPI from gRPC transcoded RESTful APIs.
+The [Microsoft.AspNetCore.Grpc.Swagger](https://www.nuget.org/packages/Microsoft.AspNetCore.Grpc.Swagger) package:

+* Integrates gRPC JSON transcoding with [Swashbuckle](xref:tutorials/get-started-with-swashbuckle).
-The [Microsoft.AspNetCore.Grpc.Swagger](https://www.nuget.org/packages/Microsoft.AspNetCore.Grpc.Swagger) package integrates with [Swashbuckle](xref:tutorials/get-started-with-swashbuckle) and is experimental in .NET 7 to give us time to explore the best way to provide OpenAPI support.
+* Is experimental in .NET 7 to give us time to explore the best way to provide OpenAPI support.

 To enable OpenAPI with gRPC JSON transcoding: